 The mountains of Sri Lanka is the home for many dozens of cascading waterfalls, these breathtaking waterfalls expand their area especially during the monsoon seasons, during which they fed by the torrential rain.
 Sr.clairs waterfall, Ramboda waterfall and Devon fall are two popular waterfalls that most travellers encounter on their upcountry Sri Lanka trip; all of them are conveniently located within easy reach of the main travel route of Sri Lanka tour itineraries.

 Sri Lanka is home to a large number of mesmerizing beaches.
 The coast of Sri Lanka spreads all around the island, which spread over 1300km.
 Beaches such as Hikkaduwa, Bentota, Unawatuna, Mirissa are the popular beach resorts on the west coast while beaches such as Arugam Bay, Kalkudah and Pasikudah are popular for beach tour packages on the east coast.
 There are some other emerging beaches such as Kalpitiya on north-west Sri Lanka, Hambantota, Weligama and Tangalle in the south coast have also been able to contribute heavily for the island’s tourism industry.

-There are few islands around the country; even they are not big enough to develop as tourist resorts, those islands attracts a large number of travellers due to its large stock of marine creatures, such as pigeon island on eastern Sri Lanka.
+There are few islands around the country; even they are not big enough to develop as tourist resorts, those islands attracts a large number of travellers due to their large stock of marine creatures, such as pigeon island in eastern Sri Lanka.